obasamoah2/obasamoah2/README.md

 ## 🚀 About Me
 A highly motivated under graduate with a strong academic background in Economics and Accounting.
-Possesses robust financial analysis and data interpretation skills, combined with exceptional public speaking, Graphic designer,  Proficient in Adobe Photoshop, Typist, Fluent in English, Beginner French,Violinist, Keyboardist Beginner and leadership abilities.
+Possesses robust financial analysis and data interpretation skills, combined with exceptional public speaking, Graphic designer,  Proficient in Adobe Photoshop, Typist, Beginner French,Violinist, Keyboardist Beginner and leadership abilities.
 Seeking to leverage these strengths to contribute to a dynamic professional environment.